 - i.
-No exit credit will normally be payable in respect of admissions who joined the Fund before 14 May 2018.
-Prior to this date, the payment of an exit credit was not permitted under the Regulations and this will have been reflected in the commercial terms agreed between the admission body and the letting authority/awarding authority/ceding employer.
-This will also apply to any pre-14 May 2018 admission which has been extended or 'rolled over' beyond the initial expiry date and on the same terms that applied on joining the fund. - ii.
-No exit credit will be normally payable to any admission body who participates in the fund via the pass through approach.
-For the avoidance of doubt, whether an exit credit is payable to any admission body who participates in the fund via the "Letting employer retains pre-contract risks" route is subject to its risk sharing arrangement, as per paragraph iii) below. - iii.
-The fund will take account of any representations in respect of any contractual or risk sharing agreements in place in determining whether an exit credit should be paid to the exiting employer.
-For the avoidance of doubt, where the exiting employer is not responsible for any costs under a risk sharing agreement then no exit credit will be paid as per the Regulations, provided that the Fund is aware of the provisions of the risk sharing agreement in any representation made. - iv.
+Where an exit credit payment is appropriate, this will normally be determined by measuring the proportion of contributions paid by the admission body (to the total asset value at the cessation date) and applying this proportion to the surplus identified in the cessation valuation, subject to the total exit credit being no greater than the level of contributions paid by the admission body during their period of participation in the Fund.
+The administering authority will also consider any other 'relevant factors' and adjust the exit credit payment accordingly. - ii.
+No exit credit will be normally payable to any admission body who participates in the fund via the mandated pass through approach.
+For the avoidance of doubt, whether an exit credit is payable to any admission body who participates in the fund via the "Letting employer retains pre-contract risks" route issubject to its risk sharing arrangement, as per paragraph iii) below. - iii.
+The fund will make an exit credit payment in line with any contractual or risk sharing agreements which specifically covers the ownership of exit credits/cessation surpluses or if the admission body and letting authority have agreed any alternative approach (which is consistent with the Regulations and any other legal obligations).
+This information, which will include which party is responsible for which funding risk, must be presented to the fund in a clear and unambiguous document with the agreement of both the admission body and the letting authority/awarding authority/ceding employer and within one month (or such longer time as may be agreed with the administering authority) of the admission body ceasing participation in the Fund. - iv.
 In the absence of this information or if there is any dispute from either party with regards interpretation of contractual or risk sharing agreements as outlined in c), the fund will withhold payment of the exit credit until such disputes are resolved and the information is provided to the administering authority. - v.
 Where a guarantor arrangement is in place, but no formal risk-sharing arrangement exists, the fund will consider how the approach to setting contribution rates payable by the admission body during its participation in the fund reflects which party is responsible for funding risks.
 This decision will inform the determination of the value of any exit credit payment. - vi.
-If the admission agreement ends early, the fund will consider the reason for the early termination, and whether that should have any relevance on the fund's determination of the value of any exit credit payment.
-In these cases, the fund will consider the differential between employers' contributions paid (including investment returns earned on these monies) and the size of any cessation surplus. - vii.
+If the admission agreement ends early, the fund will consider the reason for the early termination, and whether that should have any relevance on the fund's determination of the value of any exit credit payment. - vii.
 If an admitted body leaves on a low risk basis (because no guarantor is in place), then any exit credit will normally be paid in full to the employer subject to the assets being above the upper "corridor" amount see "Risk-based cessation approach" above. - viii.
 The decision of the fund is final in interpreting how any arrangement described under iii), v), vi) and vii) applies to the value of an exit credit payment.